Free Louisiana State Records: Marriage, Divorce, Warrant & More

 How Can You Look Up Court Cases in Louisiana?

 It might be difficult to obtain court case records in Louisiana.
 Some courts offer online services, while others do not.
-To begin the search, one may go online and look up the court where the case was tried.
+Case records can be accessed through the Appellate Court’s Case Search.
+Records can be searched by subject’s case number, district court no., litigant’s name or attorney barroll no./year.

 If people can’t locate the records, or if they are looking for them online, they may go to the courthouse or phone the Clerk of Courts to request them instead.
 District and family court records are typically found in this manner.